Storms (Hedley album)

 Storms is the fourth full-length studio album by Canadian pop rock band Hedley.
-It was preceded by the release of two top-20 singles, including lead single and second track "Invincible" in August 2011.
+It was preceded by the release of two top-20 singles, lead single "Invincible" in August 2011 and "One Life" in October 2011.
 The album was released in Canada on 8 November 2011 through Universal Music Canada.
 A critical and commercial success, the album debuted at No. 2 on the Top Canadian Albums chart.
 In May 2012, Storms was re-issued with a modified track listing that includes a third single and sixteenth track "Kiss You Inside Out".